 Using autopilot

-If you’ve had ever wondered how often the autopilot feature is used during fights, you’d be surprised to know that pilots activate autopilots for almost 90% of commercial flights.
+If you’ve ever wondered how often the autopilot feature is used during flights, you’d be surprised to know that pilots activate autopilots for almost 90% of commercial flights.
 But there is no need to freak out.
 The human touch is vital for the critical moments of the flight: the takeoff, landing, and taxing to the gate.

 The autopilot is only used for the cruising period.
 But it doesn’t mean that the pilot sits and watches a movie as the autopilot does everything.
 Instead, autopilot allows the pilot to focus on other communication operations and navigation tasks.